HoGentTIN/linux-training-hogent/modules/mysql/030_mysql_theory.md

 On the prompt, you can issue SQL statements (ending with a semicolon) to interact with the database.
 For example, to see which databases are available, use the command `show databases;`.
 More examples are given below.

 Remark that the prompt has full history, even over previous sessions.
-You can use the up and down arrow keys to navigate through the history, or search in the history with `Ctrl-R`.
+You can use the up and down arrow keys to navigate through the history or search it using `Ctrl-R`.

 ### ~/.my.cnf

-You can save configuration in your home directory in the hidden file `.my.cnf`.
+You can save the MySQL configuration in your home directory in the hidden file `.my.cnf`.
 In the screenshot below we put the root user and password in .my.cnf.